Creative Time Reports Newsletter

 Creative Time Reports is a platform for artists to voice nuanced perspectives and provocative commentary on issues too often overlooked by mainstream media, facilitating conversations about important ideas that are left outside the scope of debate.
 We need your help to sustain and grow this groundbreaking project.
 Your tax-deductible gift enables us to bring artists’ distinctive viewpoints into discussions about the world’s most urgent social challenges.

 To support Creative Time Reports, donate online now, or contact Alyssa Nitchun, Director of Development, at (212) 206-6674 x212 or email@example.com.

 Visionary work is only truly possible with the support of visionary funders.
 Creative Time is deeply grateful to our supporters for believing in Creative Time Reports and the transformative power of art to raise consciousness, expose injustices and shape a more just world.

-Founding support for Creative Time Reports was provided by The Rockefeller Foundation’s NYC Cultural Innovation Fund.
-Additional funding was contributed by Bloomberg Philanthropies, Ford Foundation and Lambent Foundation, as well as Creative Time’s generous trustees and individual donors.
-We also gratefully acknowledge public funding from the New York City Department of Cultural Affairs, in partnership with the City Council; and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-In-kind support was provided by Kirkland & Ellis LLP.
+Lead support for Creative Time Reports is generously provided by Toby Devan Lewis and the National Endowment for the Arts, with additional support provided by Ford Foundation, Lambent Foundation, The Andy Warhol Foundation for the Visual Arts, Mark Krueger Charitable Trust, Creative Time’s Trustees, and individual donors.
+We also gratefully acknowledge public funding from the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+In-kind support is provided by Kirkland & Ellis LLP.